mottosso/allzpark/README.md

 ### What is it?

-It's an application launcher, for when you need control over what software and which versions of software belong to a given project.
-It builds on the self-hosted package manager and environment management framework [bleeding-rez](https://github.com/mottosso/bleeding-rez), providing both a visual and textual interface for launching software in a reproducible way.
+It's an application launcher, for whenever you need control over what software and which versions of software belong to a given project.
+It is built on the self-hosted package manager and environment management framework [bleeding-rez](https://github.com/mottosso/bleeding-rez), providing both a visual and textual interface for launching software in a reproducible way.

 ![](https://user-images.githubusercontent.com/2152766/61705822-7d1ad980-ad3e-11e9-81b3-473e8ac4e7c6.gif)